Best option trading strategy. Long Straddle and Strangle

 As you see on the chart, the cost of the long strangle is 4.20 or $420 ($4.20 * 100); it contains the same number of option contracts of each type – call and put.

 By analogy with the long straddle, let’s consider the main features of this trading strategy based on the graph.
-Each responsible trader when opening a position in the market first of all should assess risks he takes in a particular situation.
+Each responsible trader when opening a position in the market (for exmaple, selling and purchasing stock options) first of all should assess risks he takes in a particular situation.
 In our case, the maximum risk is limited to the sum of option premiums when buying the strangle, that is $420.

 In other words, if the market, contrary to expectations, remains in a narrow price range until the end of the option’s lifetime, then such purchase does not justify itself, and the investor suffers losses that are equal to the premium.
 There are 2 break-even points in this strategy, as well as in the straddle example, and they also depend on the options exercise prices and the option premium.